 It’s a misconception that orthodontists cannot treat problems before all of a child’s permanent teeth have erupted.
 We have a variety of treatment strategies and tools that can help guide the development of teeth, the jawbone, the palate, and other structures in the mouth.

 One example of an early intervention treatment would be a palate expander.
 If a child’s palate is too narrow, it can lead to a crossbite or overcrowding of the permanent teeth.
 A palate expander is a metal device that attaches to the back teeth on the upper arch.
 The device slowly and gradually expands the child’s palate to make more room in the mouth and prevent future problems.
-Note that we always try to limit early intervention treatments to a year or less here at Reddick Orthodontics.
+Note that we always try to limit early intervention treatments to a year or less here at Melbourne Orthodontics.

 How Long Does Early Intervention Last?